 Justin’s consumer class action defense practice focuses on counseling and defending corporations in cases involving federal and state consumer protection laws.
 His experience includes defending claims involving the TCPA, the Fair and Accurate Credit Transaction Act (FACTA) and various other state and federal consumer protection statutes.

-- Currently assisting with and/or leading defense of TCPA/consumer class action cases filed against numerous clients, including one of the nation’s largest providers of transportation and logistics and one of the world’s largest broadcasting/media companies.
+- Currently assisting with and/or leading defense of TCPA/consumer class action cases filed against numerous clients, including one of the world’s largest broadcasting/media companies.

 - Assisted with the defense of one of the nation’s largest pharmacy chains in a TCPA class action challenging a patient outreach program.

 - Assisted with the representation of several of the nation’s largest retailers in roughly a dozen consumer class actions challenging the efficacy of a popular nutritional supplement; helped use dismissal asserting novel Rule 8 plausibility theory in Eckler v.
 Wal-Mart Stores, Inc., No. 12cv727 (S.D.
 Cal.
 Nov.
 1, 2012) to leverage nationwide settlement and obtain court approval of settlement (over objections) for less than $3 million (including all attorneys’ fees and costs of notice).